VOLUNTEERS OF THE YEAR NOMINIATIONS SOUGHT-2014

 WHITTIER HONORS “VOLUNTEERS OF THE YEAR” - 2013

 Four volunteers in local social services programs were honored by the Whittier City Council as “Volunteers of the Year” at the April 23, 2013 Council meeting.

 Sponsored by the Whittier Social Services Commission, the “Volunteers of the Year” program annually recognizes the crème de la crème of Whittier’s many dedicated volunteers who serve in a plethora of local social services programs.

-Jose Tailanian was recognized for his work Bridge of Faith.
-He initially became involved through his wife, Nelsy, who is the organization’s only paid employee, who would enlist her husband’s assistance at various tasks the needed to be done for the organization.
+Jose Tailanian was recognized for his work at Bridge of Faith.
+He initially became involved through his wife, Nelsy, the organization’s only paid employee, who would enlist her husband’s assistance at various tasks that needed to be done for the organization.
 Bridge of Faith relies on donations of items for its residential program and also for stocking its store, “Upscale Resale.”
-Jose picks up donations of large items and also repairs and restores damaged items into to salable, like-new merchandize by painting, gluing, reupholstering restoration.
-His assistance results in getting additional revenue from the store, which would otherwise be lost.
+Jose picks up donations of large items and also repairs and restores damaged items into saleable, like-new merchandize by painting, gluing, reupholstering and restoring.
+His assistance results in additional revenue for the store.
 Tailanian also makes a weekly trip to Albertson’s Market to pick up food donations for Bridge of Faith’s residential program.

 The City of Whittier is proud to honor these four volunteers, who have given so freely of their time for the benefit of the community.